janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 - **Anomaly Correction**: A naming inconsistency was identified in the January 2026 folder, which contained a file accidentally labeled "January 2025".
 After inspecting the internal file metadata, the data was confirmed to belong to 2026.
 The folder was renamed properly to prevent chronological skewing.

 **Data Consolidation and Harmonization (Merging)**
-The 12 monthly CSV files were merged into a single comprehensive master table named all_trips_combined.
+The 12 monthly CSV files were merged into a single comprehensive master table named `all_trips_combined`.
-Data Harmonization via CAST: Because certain imported files exhibited automatic formatting discrepancies (such as generic field names like field1, field2, etc.), I applied the CAST function to enforce strict data types (e.g., forcing IDs to TEXT and geographical coordinates to REAL).
+Data Harmonization via `CAST`: Because certain imported files exhibited automatic formatting discrepancies (such as generic field names like field1, field2, etc.), I applied the CAST function to enforce strict data types (e.g., forcing IDs to `TEXT` and geographical coordinates to `REAL`).
-Merging Query: The consolidation was executed seamlessly using the UNION ALL operator.
+Merging Query: The consolidation was executed seamlessly using the `UNION ALL` operator.

 ![Consolidation des données](1.png)
 Note: Data cleaning and processing were performed using French software interfaces.
 Merge Validation: A distinct count query on the month column post-merge confirmed the exact presence of all 12 active months, proving zero data loss occurred during consolidation.

-**Data Transformation and Enrichment (trips_cleaned Creation)** To directly answer the business tasks, I calculated and extracted new time-based attributes while creating the final working table trips_cleaned:
+**Data Transformation and Enrichment (`trips_cleaned` Creation)** To directly answer the business tasks, I calculated and extracted new time-based attributes while creating the final working table `trips_cleaned`:
-- **ride_length**: Computed the exact trip duration in minutes by converting timestamps using strftime('%s').
+- `ride_length`: Computed the exact trip duration in minutes by converting timestamps using `strftime('%s')`.
-- **day_of_week**: Extracted the specific day of the week (formatted as 0-6, where 0 represents Sunday).
+- `day_of_week`: Extracted the specific day of the week (formatted as 0-6, where 0 represents Sunday).
-- **month**: Extracted the numerical month attribute to facilitate seasonal analysis.
+- `month`: Extracted the numerical month attribute to facilitate seasonal analysis.

 ![Consolidation des données](2.png)
 Note: Data cleaning and processing were performed using French software interfaces.